clusterfk/chaos-proxy/README.md

 ## Running ##

-For running **clusterfk.it** Chaos Proxy it is recommended you run using [Docker-Compose](https://docs.docker.com/compose/).
+For running **ClusterFk** Chaos Proxy it is recommended you run using [Docker-Compose](https://docs.docker.com/compose/).
 Define a `docker-compose.yml` file such as the below:
 ```yaml
 version: "3.7"
 services: